Network construction: A learning framework through localizing principal eigenvector: Methodology and Results

+It is well known that networks with localized PEV have a hub node \cite{MZN2014}.
+Here, we attempt to connect PEV localization and the corresponding network structure.
+We use the presence of a hub node heuristic to develop a randomized algorithm.
+It iteratively forms a hub node starting from an Erd\"os-R\'enyi (ER) random network and records the IPR value as well as stores the sequence of networks $\{\mathcal{G}_{ER},\mathcal{G}_{2},\ldots,\mathcal{G}_{final}\}$.
+Starting the algorithm, with an ER random network is an artifact as it provides the delocalized PEV \cite{deloc_pev}.
+The initial ER random network, $\mathcal{G}(n,p)$ is generated with an edge probability $p=\frac{\langle k \rangle}{n}$.
+Without loss of generality, we consider $v_1$ will be the hub node at the end of the iterative process.
+We select an edge $e_r \in V-\{v_1\} \times V-\{v_1\}$ uniformly at random from $\mathcal{G}$, and remove it.
+Simultaneously, add it between $v_1$ to $v_k$, if $(v_1,v_k) \notin E$.
+We repeat the process until $v_1$ connects to all the remaining nodes and becomes the hub node (algorithms \ref{hub}).
+At the end of the iterative process we get $d(v_1)=n-1$ for $\mathcal{G}_{final}$.
+This random iterative hub formation algorithm keeps unchanged the network size.
 We can see the IPR value during the evolution from Fig. \ref{opt_ipr}(a).
 Interestingly, it shows the changes in the IPR value for the sequence of networks $\{\mathcal{G}_{ER},\mathcal{G}_{2},\ldots,\mathcal{G}_{final}\}$ collectively.
 Moreover, we depict the sorted PEV entry values in Fig. \ref{opt_ipr}(d), which indicates the magnitude of the maximum PEV entry value is much larger than the rest of the entry values.
 The question will arise whether the IPR value of $\mathcal{G}_{final}$ is close to the optimal.
 We use some results from previous research on the upper bound on the maximal entry value of the PEV for a connected network to make a possible conclusion about the optimality of our results.
-The maximal PEV entry value can be obtained for the star network and it is $\frac{1}{\sqrt{2}}$ and all other entries are same which are $\frac{1}{\sqrt{2(n-1)}}$ \cite{bound_pev_entries_2000}.
-The maximum PEV entry value obtains from the $\mathcal{G}_{final}$ is close to $\frac{1}{\sqrt{2}}$.
-This simple hub node formation based algorithm works well and easier to implement to get networks with highly localized PEV.
+The maximal PEV entry value can be obtained for the star network and it is $1/\sqrt{2}$ and all other entries are same which are $1/\sqrt{2(n-1)}$ \cite{bound_pev_entries_2000}.
+The maximum PEV entry value obtains from the $\mathcal{G}_{final}$ is close to $1/\sqrt{2}$.
+This simple hub node formation-based algorithm works well and is easier to implement to get networks with highly localized PEV.
 Later on, we devise other algorithms which provide better results than algorithm \ref{hub}.
-We use C++ language and STL library to implement all the algorithms.
-To find out eigenvector, we bind LAPACK routine \emph{ssyevr} with C++ code.
+We use the C++ language and STL library to implement all the algorithms.